 Honors, Memberships and Professional Activities

 Member, AAA Roster of Commercial Arbitrators, including for Technology and for Large, Complex Cases Member, CPR Panel of Distinguished Neutral Arbitrators, including for Technology and for Cross-Border (i.e., International) disputes.
-Member, International Center for Dispute Resolution (ICDR) Panel of International Arbitrators.
+Member, International Center for Dispute Resolution (ICDR) International Arbitrators’ Panel and Aviation, Aerospace and National Security Panel.
 Member, Silicon Valley Arbitration and Mediation Center’s List of the World’s Leading Technology Neutrals.
 Member, International Arbitration Faculty of the International Law Institute.
 Recognized in Super Lawyers Recognized in Best Lawyers in America Recognized in International Who's Who of Telecom Lawyers Recommended as Communications Counsel in Global Counsel 3000.
 American Bar Association - Member of Dispute Resolution Section, Arbitration Committee Federal Communications Bar Association Washington Space Business Roundtable Society of Satellite Professionals International Washington Foreign Law Society Bar Membership: The District of Columbia

 Extensive International Experience